 “Living everyday in the presence of those who refuse to acknowledge your humanity takes great courage.”

-Initially Pachinko took the time to explain everything in detail, but as the story moved along, the pacing steadily increased, and as time progressed faster, more and more characters were introduced.
-Structurally and pacing-wise, Pachinko struggled, but I fell in love with the story and the characters.
-Much like The Heart’s Invisible Furies, another well-loved, character-driven tome, Pachinko was a very emotional read.
+Initially PACHINKO took the time to explain everything in detail, but as the story moved along, the pacing steadily increased, and as time progressed faster, more and more characters were introduced.
+Structurally and pacing-wise, PACHINKO struggled, but I fell in love with the story and the characters.
+Much like THE HEART’S INVISIBLE FURIES by John Boyne, another well-loved, character-driven tome, PACHINKO was a very emotional read.
 I felt sucked into the story, so much so that I was undeniably sad when it ended.
-Pachinko is a gem, so deserving of its recognition, and by far one of the best books I’ve read this year.
+PACHINKO is a gem, so deserving of its recognition, and by far one of the best books I’ve read this year.